FraunhoferFITBusinessInformationSystems/inter-technology-relationship-networks/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This OpenSource project is based on the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+This OpenSource project is based on the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.